drfleming0227/Redfish-Tools/doc-generator/README.md

 ## Configuration

+To configure the generated documentation, you specify command-line arguments and configuration keys in the base configuration file.
+If you specify a configuration option in more than one way, command&#8209;line arguments take precedence over the configuration keys.

-Use the `--config` option to specify the [base configuration file](README-configuration-files.md#base-configuration-file "README-configuration-files.md/#base-configuration-file"), which configures the generated documentation.
+Use the `--config` option to specify the [base configuration file](README-configuration-files.md#base-configuration-file "README-configuration-files.md/#base-configuration-file").

-> **Note:** Some configuration information, such as URI mappings, can be specified only in the base configuration file and cannot be specified on the command-line.
+> **Note:** You can specify some configuration information, such as URI mappings, only in the base configuration file and not on the command line.

 Several flavors of the base configuration file are available.
 Additionally, the base configuration file can embed the content supplement configuration file and supplemental files.
 See [Redfish doc generator: Configuration and supplemental files](README-configuration-and-supplemental-files.md "README-configuration-and-supplemental-files.md").